icyflame/tls-handshake/README.md

     }
     ```

-    The certificate holds the private key for it's certificate, and hence should
+    The server holds the private key for it's certificate, and hence should be
-    be able to decrypt this message and find it's 48 byte pre-master-secret.
+    able to decrypt this message and find it's 48 byte pre-master-secret.

 * DH, DHE, ECDH, ECDHE